I am drinking coffee at a relaxed joint when I suddenly need to get up for what is not the first of the day’s poos and is at an unseemly hour.

 I write this not because I am scatalogically obsessed, one has to understand, or that I mistake the mysteries of the Orient for one trouser leg hitched as high above a lake of piss as it can be while the rest of the body tries to decide if it even CAN squat, let alone which way round it should face.

 “Cars are cars all over the world” sung Paul Simon back in the 70s and before he got big by not boycotting South Africa.
 But “Poos are NOT poos all over the world.”
 Not now and not then either.

 As an aside to younger readers: wealthy artists breaking the Apartheid boycott was a big thing in its day due to the boycott being all about a racist, separatist ethnic group deciding it could call the shots.
-In return, the performers of the West keen to be seen for fighting for social justice, refused to ever visit South Africa again until its government changed and they could justifiably charge enormous ticket prices in celebration.
+In return, the performers of the West, keen to be seen for fighting for social justice (and hopefully increased album sales anyway), refused to ever visit South Africa again until its government changed and they could justifiably charge enormous ticket prices in celebration.

 A constant piss-take of white South Africans was enough to keep British comedy afloat for two years, taking in such gems as Never Met a Nice South African, which is still genuinely thrilling if you want to make a South African really upset (whites only, otherwise it’s kinda racist):